Find the Best Way to Send Money to the UK

 How can I send very small regular amounts to the UK?

 If you have family in the UK then you might need to frequently send them small amounts for birthday gifts, Christmas gifts or the be part of a family surprise gift.
-Two great options are Revolut and TransferWise.
+Two great options are WorldRemit and TransferWise.

 Sending money to the UK is very quick on your mobile, very small transfer fees and close to mid market exchange rates.
+WorldRemit offer same day bank transfers to the UK with fees starting at $2.99

 How do I send small amounts to the United Kingdom?

-You can send small amounts to the UK from Australia with remittance companies like PayPal or Western Union.
+You can send small amounts to the UK from Australia with remittance companies like CurrencyFair or Western Union.
 Typically these companies offer a service to instantly send cash to the UK, which can be very handy in emergencies, however the exchange rate for sending cash is very poor.

 To send £100 British pounds it will cost A$5 if you pay using a bank transfer.
 If you pay with credit or debit card it will cost you A$7.60 Australian dollars plus £0.20 British pounds.